Overview

 Areas of Practice

-Paul is a seasoned first-chair litigator, whose prodigious representations over the past decade have been before diverse decision-making authorities, including all levels of courts and administrative tribunals, federal and state and arbitral tribunals, and spanned a wide range of complex litigation matters.
-These matters have run the gamut from “bet-the-company” commercial disputes to controversies involving statutory, constitutional, communications, energy, environmental, insurance, intellectual property, false advertising, trade secrets, privacy and administrative law issues.
+Paul’s prodigious representations have been before diverse decision-making authorities, including all levels of courts, arbitral and administrative tribunals, and government agencies and enforcement authorities, and spanned a wide range of complex, mass, and multi-district litigations (MDL), regulatory and enforcement proceedings, and investigations.
+These matters have run the gamut from “bet-the-company” commercial disputes, sprawling, existential criminal investigations, to multi-faceted and novel controversies involving federal and state statutory, constitutional, communications, energy, environmental, insurance, intellectual property, fiduciary duty, false advertising, defamation, unfair competition, trade secret, contract, copyright, privacy and data security, Committee of Foreign Investment in the United States, and administrative law issues.

-Paul’s matters are regularly reported in the media, including Law360.
+Paul’s representations are regularly reported in the media, including Law360.
 He is also a recognized expert and frequent commenter on communications and technology law issues.
 He is a professor of law at Vanderbilt University Law School and teaches in the area of technology and communications law and policy.

 Experience